sacchen/short-your-friends/python-prototype/logs/2-user-id-type-decision.md

 - Economy uses `str`
 - Engine uses `int`

-- About to add `UserIdMapper` at boundary
+- DONE: About to add `UserIdMapper` at boundary
-- Then update `server.py` to use mapper
+- DONE: Then update `server.py` to use mapper
 - Update types
 - Add mapper tests